Hard Drive 101

 Single-drive externals

-If you don’t have an empty drive bay, or if installing a new internal drive seems too daunting, it is usually very easy to add external drives to your computer using FireWire (IEEE1394 or IEEE1394b), USB2, or eSATA connections.
+If you don’t have an empty drive bay, or if installing a new internal drive seems too daunting, it is usually very easy to add external drives to your computer using FireWire (IEEE1394 or IEEE1394b), USB (2 or 3), Thunderbolt, or eSATA connections.
 External single-drive cases have the advantages of being easily portable and not increasing the demand on your computer’s cooling system.
 The drawbacks are the higher cost and extra clutter.

-You can also purchase a freestanding enclosure and an internal drive and put them together, like the one pictured at right.
+- You can also purchase a freestanding enclosure and an internal drive and put them together, like the one pictured in Figure 4.
 We like this option because it offers more control over the components and because we can reuse the case when we outgrow the capacity of the drive.

 Multiple-drive externals